SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Evaluation

 \paragraph{\model Achieves Dominant Performance in Code Generation and Execution Reasoning} We show the main evaluation results in Table~\ref{tab:main_result}. \model reports dominant performance in execution reasoning, significantly better than other open-source baselines, including those with 2$\times$ more parameters.
 We also collect results for larger models (e.g., CodeLlama-34B) from the benchmark to compare with \model in Appendix Table~\ref{tab:main_result_plus}.

-Comparing \model with its initial checkpoint, DeepSeekCoder-6.7B, our semantic-heavy training strategy brings the Code LLM with much stronger execution reasoning capabilities, resulting in a 13.1\% absolute improvement for input prediction and 15.4\% absolute improvement for output prediction.
-Also, both variants of \model outperform GPT-3.5-turbo for input prediction with reasoning, further demonstrating the effectiveness of reasoning about abstract program semantics.
+Comparing \model with its initial checkpoint, DeepSeekCoder-6.7B, our semantic-heavy training strategy brings much stronger execution reasoning capabilities, resulting in a 23.0\% absolute improvement for input prediction and 23.9\% and 23.6\% absolute improvement for CRUXEval-O and LCB-Exec, respectively.
+Notably, both variants of \model outperform GPT-3.5-turbo for execution reasoning with a significant margin.

-\model also demonstrates remarkable performance in code generation: \model achieves 79.9 pass@1 in MBPP, outperforming all open-source baselines, and the advanced version \model-$S$ achieves pass@1 of 81.1 and 76.2 for HumanEval base and plus, respectively, significantly beating other models, including GPT-3.5-turbo.
+\model also demonstrates remarkable performance in code generation: \model achieves 79.9 pass@1 in MBPP, outperforming all open-source baselines, and the advanced version \model-$S$ achieves pass@1 of 79.3 and 74.4 for HumanEval base and plus, respectively, significantly beating other models, including GPT-3.5-turbo.
 These impressive results support Terry Winograd's vision in 1973~\cite{winograd1973breaking} that training models to thoroughly understand programs produces more reliable and accurate programming assistants.

-\paragraph{Monologue Reasoning Helps Code LLMs Understand Execution Implicitly} Interestingly, though \model is completely trained with samples of explicit monologue reasoning, it still improves the DeepSeekCoder-6.7B by 9\% (42.2\% vs. 51.2\%) and 4.5\% (43.6\% vs. 48.1\%) for input and output prediction, respectively, even without explicit monologue during the inference.
-Such improvements are encouraging since they indicate that execution awareness could be implicitly learned through monologue reasoning, which brings the potential to further generalize such improvement over other tasks that require execution awareness.
+\paragraph{Execution Reasoning Requires Comprehensive Understanding of Code Semantics} We show results of input/output prediction without reasoning in Appendix Table~\ref{tab:res_direct_io}.
+Interestingly, when comparing the results with reasoning vs. w/o reasoning, we found that the free-form chain-of-thought can hardly help model reason about execution, even if it takes more inference-time computation to generate more tokens.
+In contrast, monologue reasoning significantly improves the execution reasoning capability by up to 21.7\% absolute improvement in output prediction.
+This empirically reveals that thorough understanding of code execution requires systematic reasoning over comprehensive semantics.